Raminsiach/Moveit/README.md

 > Moveit is in active development phase.
 It is a library that you can use in order to animate SVG path in your html.

-Move it is an open source javascript library to animate SVG path using SVG strok dasharray and stroke dashoffset attributes.
+Move it is an open source javascript library to animate SVG path using SVG stroke dasharray and stroke dashoffset attributes.
 * Pure javascript
 * Utilizing css transitions
 * No Javascript animation code